vokal/q/README.md

 q
 ==========

-`q` is a queue used to asyncronously process jobs.
+`q` is a queue used to concurrently process jobs.
 ```Go
 // buffer size for the queue to hold jobs on.
 Queueu = q.New(buff)